 Do you spend hours searching for the perfect name for your main character?
 Do you prefer more common names for you entire cast, but also don't want a name to be boring?

-Perhaps you lean on inspiration when naming your story’s characters.
+Perhaps you lean on inspiration when naming your story's characters.
 You opt for a family name.
-Maybe you pull a random name out of a hat or use a character name generator.
+Maybe you pull a random name out of a hat or use a character name generator until you land on a memorable name.

 Maybe you're completely stumped when it comes to naming your story's characters, but you're also sick of spending hours stewing over them—you just want to know how to come up with a catchy name fast.
 One that will be a popular name with your readers, a name that will stay with them as much as J.K.
 Rowling's Harry Potter cast stuck with hers.